TheoreticalEcology/s-jSDM/sjSDM/inst/python/README.md

 # sjSDM - Fast and Accurate Joint Species distribution Modeling

+At the moment, we do not provide specifically a API for joint species distribution models.
+However, it's just a deep multivariate probit model with one layer (example below).

+We provide a R package with an API focused on jSDM is available [here](https://github.com/TheoreticalEcology/s-jSDM).

 ## Install instructions

+Dependencies:
+* PyTorch >= 1.4, see [PyTorch](https://pytorch.org/get-started/locally/) for install instructions.

 ```{python}
 pip install sjSDM_py
 ```

 ## Example

-At the moment, we do not provide specifically a API for jSDM Models.
-However, it's just a deep multivariate probit model with one layer.
-Here's an example:
+linear jSDM:
 ```{python}
 import sjSDM_py as sa
 import numpy as np